 Email design is a moving target.
-Whether marketers like it or not, it’s impossible for them to create a single email design, because the rendering of any individual email changes depending on the email client used to view it, the screen size used to view it, and many other factors.
+Whether marketers like it or not, it’s impossible to create a single email design because the rendering of any individual email changes depending on the email client and screen size used to view it, on top of many other factors.

-By our calculation, every email has more than 15,000 different potential renderings for each email you send.
+Recent research shows up to 300,000 different potential renderings for each email you send.
 The challenge is to manage and control that variability through savvy coding and design.
 And you can’t do that if you’re not testing the rendering and functionality of every email you create.

-While doing this takes extra time and involves extra costs, the effort is well rewarded.
-Email programs that test the rendering of every email they send report generating an average return on investment of 44-to-1, whereas programs that test rendering less frequently or not at all report an average ROI of 38-to-1, according to our CMO’s Guide to Email Marketing ROI.
+While doing this takes extra time and costs, the effort is well rewarded.
+Email programs that test every email they send report generating an average return on investment (ROI) of 40:1, whereas programs that never test report an average ROI of 34:1, according to our CMO’s Guide to Email ROI.

 Even beyond ROI, email preview testing correlates strongly with success.
-For example, marketers who describe their email marketing programs as successful are 20% more likely than those at less-successful programs to test every email they send (58% vs. 49%), according to Litmus’ 2018 State of Email Workflows.
+For example, marketers who describe their email marketing programs as very important to company success are 95% more likely than those with programs not important to success to test every email they send (41% vs. 21%), according to our 2020 State of Email research.

 Marketers should be constantly on the lookout for changes in email rendering because there’s variability in all three links in the chain between you and your subscriber.

-First, inbox providers, devices, operating systems, and browsers change routinely.
+1. Inbox providers, devices, operating systems, and browsers change routinely

 That said, the market share of new OSs and devices are not always so evident.
 The adoption of new Apple OSs tends to be fairly rapid, but the adoption of Microsoft Windows and Google Android OSs is much slower.
-So marketers need to know not only the effect of a new OS or device, but the market share of it among their email subscriber audience.
+So marketers need to know not only the effect of a new OS or device but also the market share of it among their email subscriber audience.
 To find yours, use a tool like Litmus Email Analytics.

-Second, your email service provider can make changes that affect the code of your emails.
+2. Your email service provider can make changes that affect the code of your emails

-Even if inbox providers never changed and ESPs never changed, we sincerely hope that your emails change regularly.
+Even if inbox providers and ESPs never changed, we sincerely hope your emails do regularly.

-We also hope that you’re creating one-off email designs for special occasions, whether it’s a for new product launch or an important seasonal event.
-Over the past few years, these kinds of email designs have become increasingly common, according to our State of Email Surveys.
+You should also be creating one-off email designs for special occasions, whether it’s for a new product launch or an important seasonal event.
+This helps those emails get the exclusive attention they deserve.

-Beyond email redesigns and special one-off emails, we hope that you’re experimenting with a variety of new design elements from time to time, and running A/B tests.
-For instance, using more personalization and creating more interactive emails are the top email design trends for 2019, according to a Litmus poll.
+Beyond email redesigns and special one-off emails, we hope you’re experimenting with a variety of new design elements from time to time, and running A/B tests.
+For instance, the 2020 State of Email report found that 18% of email marketers have created interactive emails—and another 35% plan to.

-Looked at all together, that’s a lot of potential variability in the email ecosystem that can affect the rendering and functionality of your email campaigns:
+Looking at it all together, that’s a lot of potential variability in the email ecosystem that can affect the rendering and functionality of your email campaigns:

 - New email clients and devices